 The Society for Interdisciplinary Studies (SIS) is a membership-based organization "formed in 1974 in response to the growing interest in the works of modern catastrophists, notably the highly controversial Dr Immanuel Velikovsky".
 Based in the United Kingdom, it publishes the journals, Chronology & Catastrophism Review, a more informal publication Chronology & Catastrophism Workshop, and sponsors occasional conferences.
 It is a non-profit organization that is registered as an educational charity.
+Henry Bauer notes that "Some groups within the British Society for Interdisciplinary Studies, by contrast, have proposed major revisions to Velikovsky's revision of ancient chronology".

 The SIS is run by an elected Council that includes a Chairman (with a five year tenure), Secretary and Treasurer, and nine other officers.
 It has been noted that the Society's "membership is not large".